-The rise of Airbnb and similar services now makes it easier to receive occasional rental income.
+The rise of Airbnb and similar services make it easier to receive occasional rental income.

 This practice is even allowed by most lenders.
-Fannie Mae, the agency that creates rules for the majority of the nation’s loans, updated their stance recently.
+Fannie Mae, the agency that creates rules for the majority of the nation’s loans, updated their stance on this issue.

 While rental income can’t be used to qualify for the loan, Fannie Mae now says that lenders can consider a property a “second home” instead of an “investment property” even if rental income is detected.